NikolasEnt/NikolasEnt.github.io/_posts/2017-10-20-How-I-run-TensorFlow-with-CUDA-9-and-cuDNN-7-in-openSUSE-on-AMD-Ryzen.md

 Generally speaking, every step is quite simple, however, it is challenging to select appropriate versions of software to make the whole system run.
 The versions compatibility is the main focus of the post.

 _I cannot guarantee your results, so, do it voluntarily, with deep understanding what you do and at your own risk._

+UPDATE: Some of the provided instructions are redundant since TensorFlow 1.5 with CUDA 9 support can be simply installed by `pip install tensorflow-gpu`.
+However, one may use the article as a reference for TensorFlow build from source for obtaining the most recent version or processor-specific optimization.

 ## Hardware